U.S. Government Bonds Strengthen

 ADVERTISEMENT

-The inflation outlook plays a big role in influencing the Fed's plan in raising short-term interest rates.
-Investors and traders say the inflation data in April are unlikely to stop the Fed from raising rates in June for a third time since December, but they caution that further signs of a slowdown in inflation may derail the Fed's rate-increase plan during the second half of this year.
+The 10-year Treasury yield has fallen from 2.282% at the end of April, setting up the note's price for a monthly gain.
+Traders say month-end buying is likely to provide some support for the bond market Wednesday.

-"The Fed has already strongly signaled that it will act in June and I believe a June hike is baked in," said Larry Milstein, head of government and agency trading at R.W.
-Pressprich & Co.
-"If inflation continues to recede, however, it will likely mean that after the June hike, we will not see another move by the Fed in 2017."
+During the last trading session of a month, newly minted bonds replace maturing debt in some bond indexes.
+Fund and portfolio managers who track bond indexes need to replicate the move by buying Treasurys.
+Some investors adjust their portfolios before the last trading session of a month.

-Treasury bond yields have fallen this year after a big rise in late 2016.
+After a big rise in late 2016, the 10-year Treasury yield has been falling this year.
 The sell-Treasury trade was in vogue after the U.S. presidential elections in November for investors to bet on stronger growth and higher inflation.
 But skepticism toward President Donald Trump's fiscal agenda has driven investors to unwind or cut positions betting on higher bond yields.

-Lower bond yields this month also reflect a camp of thoughts in the bond market that after a possible increase in June, the Fed may stand pat for the rest of the year, say some analysts.
+Lower bond yields this month also reflect thinking in the bond market that after a possible increase in June, the Fed may stand pat for the rest of the year, say some analysts.

 The idea runs against the Fed's projections in March about two additional increases following the March move.
 Yet some investors say the Fed may be forced to pause given the uncertainty surrounding the outlook for the U.S. growth momentum, inflation and fiscal stimulus.